anzabrik/Django-Rucola-Maze/README.md

 - total revenue (sum of all recorded purchases)
 - total cost of purchases (sum of cost of all ingredients used)
 - profit (revenue - cost)

-## Using the app: the authentication part

-All the functions from the 'Inventory' sub-app are available only for registered and logged in users ('auth' blueprint).
-The user is registered/logged in via a WTForm, and the LoginManager and UserMixin are used for additional functionality.
-When the user is trying to reach the pages they don't have the right to access, the 'unauthorized.html' template is rendered explaining what is going on.